osquery/foundation/docs/office-hours/20190917_meeting_notes.md

 We want to give people the ability to help us.
 (Mike Myers @ ToB is the catalyst this time).
-It seems like the most correct way here is to use the github _triage_ role.
-But, this doesn't seem to be present in our github organization.
+It seems like the most correct way here is to use the GitHub _triage_ role.
+But, this doesn't seem to be present in our GitHub organization.

 seph and Teddy have both reached out to github about changing our plan, but we have not yet heard back.